Major Groups > Gilled Mushrooms > Pale-Spored > Marasmius > Marasmius sullivantii

 Description:

-Ecology: Saprobic on leaf litter and woody debris in hardwood forests; growing alone or gregariously; summer and fall; east of the Mississippi River.
+Ecology: Saprobic on leaf litter and woody debris in hardwood forests; growing alone or gregariously; summer and fall; probably widely distributed east of the Rocky Mountains.

-Cap: To 2.5 cm across; convex, becoming flat; not pleated; typically smooth overall and faintly lined at the margin; dry; reddish orange or rust-colored.
+Cap: To 2.5 cm across; convex, becoming flat; not pleated; bald; becoming faintly lined at the margin; dry; reddish orange or rust-colored.

 Gills: Attached to the stem or free from it; close; white or with the edges faintly pinkish at first.

-Stem: 5-2.5 cm long; 1-1.5 mm thick; equal; dry; wiry; sometimes with a faint bloom or dusting at first, but soon smooth; often with copious white basal mycelium; white or nearly clear at the apex, reddish to orangish in the midsection, reddish brown to black below.
+Stem: 1-4 cm long; 1-1.5 mm thick; equal; dry; very finely silky or hairy; often with copious white basal mycelium; white or nearly clear at the apex, reddish to orangish in the midsection, reddish brown to black below.

 Flesh: Thin; insubstantial.